Edit on GitHub

 9. Open the traffic_light.yaml file located at turtlebot3_autorace_detect/param/traffic_light/.

-10. Write modified values and save the file.
+10. Write the modified values and save the file.

 Testing Traffic Light Detection